ayyEve/DiscMod/README.md

 ```

 # TODO
-1. add description, help and enabled properties to the module class (done, just need to implement them in the bot class)
+1. add 'description', 'help' and 'enabled' properties to the module class (done, just need to implement them in the bot class)
-2. add dependencies properties to the module class
+2. add 'dependencies' propertiy to the module class
 3. add 'ignoreDependencies' property to the bot class (and install mod dependencies if false)
 4. change to only load .js files in the modules folder, and fix parent directory for the modules default folder)